 If you're not sure how much to spend on marketing, the US Small Business Association recommends spending 7-8% of your sales revenue.
 If it's your first year in business, you can spend around 10-12%.

 Here are a few ways Jessica plans to spend her time and money to market her business effectively:

 - Dedicate 16 hours per month to creating content for social media to boost her online presence.

 - Use MailChimp to organize all her client information and spend 2 hours in the next month emailing them her special offer.

 - Spend several hours learning how to use Zoom and Calendly.

-- Allocate $4,500 per year on paid advertising.
+- Allocate $4,500 per year for paid advertising.
 (Based on her current revenue, this amount is reasonable.)

 7. Set your tracking

-There’s no way to know if you’re making progress toward your goal unless you have some method of tracking it.
-Key performance indicators (KPIs) are simple ways to see how well you’re doing.
+There's no way to know if you're making progress toward your goal unless you have a tracking method.
+Key performance indicators (KPIs) are simple ways to see how well you're doing.